 Have you ever thought that there must be more out for you in the world than you are currently experiencing?
 Don’t be scared: this is no sales pitch but a musing.
 Continue reading “Looking for Success?
-Look at Your Attitude
+Look at Your Attitude”

 Contrary to how it looks, this story is not just some light-hearted tale to read to Fluffy the dog at bedtime: ‘The Day Mummy Made A Jam Sandwich.’
 It’s actually a true story.

 The saddest thing in art is when an artist is debilitated unfruitful by the ruling of an over-grown Inner Critic.
-Continue reading “A widespread artistic affliction: silence the inner critic!
+Continue reading “A widespread artistic affliction: silence the inner critic!”

 I’d like to tell you about some my favourite books.
-Or I could talk like a lot of readers do when being interviewed by an imaginary journalist, answering the following hyperbolic question: “What books have changed your life?"
-To be fair, as much as I am an avid reader and believer in the fact that words … Continue reading Some of my favourite books
+Or I could talk like a lot of readers do when being interviewed by an imaginary journalist, answering the following hyperbolic question: “What books have changed your life?”
+Continue reading “Some of my favourite books”

 “What the hell is a LA gang member doing in Geelong today?”
 Excuse the language but that was the question posed as I sat in a packed audition, spilling with both high school students and police officers and youth workers.
-Continue reading “From Gangs to Geelong: Alfred Lomas shares his story
+Continue reading “From Gangs to Geelong: Alfred Lomas shares his story”